Rotaerk/haskellTutorial/Chapter1.md

 `let x = 5 in let y = 2 in x * y + 1`

-The function binding syntax sugar mentioned earlier also allows the above expression to be rewritten as:
+It's worth noting that we can apply the function to just one argument, bind a variable to the resulting function, and then supply the second argument later on, or even reuse the function multiple times on different arguments.
+This pattern is known as **partial application**:

-`let f x y = x * y + 1 in f 5 2`
+`let { f x y = x * y + 1; g = f 5 } in (g 2, g 3)`

-There is also syntax sugar for the lambda whose result is another lambda:

-`(\x y -> x * y + 1) 5 2`

-**Note:** Because both the outer function's parameter, `x`, and the inner function's parameter, `y`, are in scope during the evaluation of the result expression, `x * y + 1`, nesting functions like this is the typical approach to taking multiple arguments in Haskell.

-And finally, one last example for you to try out:
+### Functions as Arguments

+Again because functions themselves are values, they can be arguments to other functions, like this:

 `(\f -> f 1 + f 2) (\x -> x * 10)`

-In this case, the argument of the first function is another function.
-First, `f = \x -> x * 10` is brought into scope, and then `f 1 + f 2` is evaluated:
+The way this evaluates is that first, `f = \x -> x * 10` is brought into scope, and `f 1 + f 2` is evaluated:

 `let f x = x * 10 in f 1 + f 2`